Saving vegetable seeds

-Plants with separate male and female flowers, like corn and vine crops, may cross-pollinate, so it is difficult to keep the seed strain pure.
-A stand of sweet corn can be pollinated by popcorn from a nearby garden on a windy day.
-The flavor of the current sweet corn crop will be affected, and a crop grown from these seeds will be neither good sweet corn nor good popcorn.
+Plants with separate male and female flowers, like corn and vine crops, may cross-pollinate.
+It is difficult to keep the seed strain pure.
+Popcorn can pollinate a stand of sweet corn from a nearby garden on a windy day.
+This will affect the flavor of the current sweet corn crop, and a crop grown from these seeds will be neither good sweet corn nor good popcorn.

-Cucumbers, melons, squash, pumpkins, and gourds can all be cross-pollinated by insects.
-Although the quality of the current crop will not be affected, seeds from such a cross will grow into vines with fruit unlike that of the parent plant--often inferior in flavor and other characteristics.
+Insects can cross-pollinate cucumbers, melons, squash, pumpkins and gourds.
+Although cross-pollination will not affect the quality of the current crop, seeds from such a cross will grow into vines with fruit unlike that of the parent plant.
+This often results in inferior flavor and other characteristics.

-When saving seed, chose open-pollinated varieties rather than hybrids.
-If open-pollinated varieties self-pollinate or are cross-pollinated by other plants of the same variety, they set seed which grows into plants that are still very similar to the parent plant, bearing similar fruit and setting seeds that will produce more similar plants.
-Open-pollinated varieties may be "heirlooms," varieties that have been passed down from one generation of gardeners to the next, or they may be more recent selections.
+When saving seed, choose open-pollinated varieties rather than hybrids.
+If open-pollinated varieties self-pollinate or cross-pollinate with other plants of the same variety, they set seed that grow into plants that are still very similar to the parent plant.
+These plants bear similar fruit and set seeds that will produce more plants that are similar.

-Some tomato varieties are not hybrids; instead they are open-pollinated types such as 'Big Rainbow', 'San Marzano' and 'Brandywine'.
+Some tomato varieties are not hybrids.
+They are open-pollinated types such as 'Big Rainbow', 'San Marzano' and 'Brandywine'.
 Seed produced by these varieties will grow into plants very similar to the parent plants, with nearly identical fruit.
 Likewise, 'Habanero', 'California Wonder' and 'Corno di Toro' peppers; 'Lincoln', 'Little Marvel' and 'Perfection' peas; and 'Kentucky Wonder', 'Blue Lake' and 'Tendercrop' beans are all open-pollinated varieties that will come true from seed.

 Once you have planted an open-pollinated crop, select the plants from which you want to save seed.
 Choose only the most vigorous plants with the best-tasting fruit as parents for the next year's crop.
 Do not save seed from weak or off-type plants.

-Be sure to label your saved seeds with their name, variety, and the date you collected them.
-It's too easy to forget the details by the following spring.
-Use saved seed within one year; the older the seed the lower the germination and vigor.
+Be sure to label your saved seeds with their name, variety and the date you collected them.
+It is easy to forget the details by the following spring.
+Use saved seed within one year.
+The older the seed the lower the germination and vigor.